A3E 2026 Anaheim

 Sourabh Pateriya | Founder & CEO | Soundverse Inc.

-Friday, January 23rd, 2026; 1:00PM – 2:00PM Pacific Time; Hilton Anaheim; Room TBA
+Friday, January 23rd, 2026; 1:00PM - 2:00AM Pacific Time; Hilton Anaheim, 4th Floor, Palos Verdes Room

-Friday, January 23rd, 2026; 2:00PM – 3:00PM Pacific Time; Hilton Anaheim; Room TBA
+Friday, January 23rd, 2026; 2:00PM - 3:00PM Pacific Time; Hilton Anaheim, 4th Floor, Huntington Room

-Agents on Stage: Orchestrating Autonomous Co-Performers
+Agents on Stage: Orchestrating with AI & Autonomous Co-Performers

 What happens when artists share the stage with AI-driven performers?
 This session dives into orchestration, safety rails, sync protocols, and artistic experimentation as Artificial Creativity moves into the spotlight.
 We’ll explore the technical and artistic frameworks needed to integrate autonomous agents as co-performers, highlighting both the opportunities and challenges of blending human expression with machine creativity in live performance.